danielpodlesny/samestr/README.md

 - blastn (2.8.1+)

 # Description
-## align
+## align [deprecated]
-OPTIONAL.
+Deprecated.
+See the notes on [compatibility with MetaPhlAn ≥3](#compatibility-with-metaphlan-3).
+OPTIONAL for use with MetaPhlAn2.
 This command conveniently wraps `kneaddata`, `fastq-stats`, and `MetaPhlAn2`.
 Use it to first perform basic quality control measures such as read length trimming and host-genome mapping, gather qc and fastq statistics, and finally map cleaned sequence reads against MetaPhlAn2's species-specific marker sequences.

 Although it is not required to follow this exact pre-processing scheme for the **SameStr** analysis, we highly recommend quality processing of your raw sequencing data.
-When using alternative qc protocols, make sure to align sequences with MetaPhlAn2, further specifying the `-s` option to save the alignments in `sam` format.
-MetaPhlAn2 `sam` files are required for downstream processing.
+When using alternative qc protocols, make sure to align sequences with MetaPhlAn, further specifying the `-s` option to save the alignments in `sam` format.
+MetaPhlAn `sam` files are required for downstream processing.

 ### Usage example